WordPress/blueprints/docs/build-your-first-blueprint.md

 ### Resources

 The `themeZipFile` defines a [resource](https://wordpress.github.io/wordpress-playground/blueprints-api/resources/) and referrences an external file required to complete the step.
-Playground supports different types of resources, including `url`, `wordpress.org/themes`, `wordpress.org/plugins`, `vfs`, or `literal`.
+Playground supports different types of resources, including
+- `url`,
+- `wordpress.org/themes`,
+- `wordpress.org/plugins`,
+- `vfs`(virtual file system), or
+- `literal`.

 The example uses the `wordpress.org/themes` resource, which requires a `slug` identical to the one used in WordPress theme directory:

 In this case, `https://wordpress.org/themes/<slug>/` becomes `https://wordpress.org/themes/adventurer/`.